CARA-ch/emed-service-guide/docs/cdachemed/dosage.md

 ## Medication frequency

 The moment(s) of the day at which the patient is to take the medication.
+If the medication is in reserve, this represents the maximum quantity the patient may take.

 !!! warning "CARA: additional requirement"